numair1/causality-black-box/README.md

 data/consolidated_dataset.
 Sparrow and Warbler are overrepresented and consequently downsampled.
 - data_cleaning/split_data.py: Splits the dataset into a 70-15-15 train/val/test split.
 - data_cleaning/colorize.py: Discards .DS_Store files as well as images that are in grayscale.

+## Documentation

+This directory contains calculations for the SHAP counterexample in Example 1, as well as the data generation process used in the simulation.